vds/GoIntermediateTraining01/Exercise1/README.md

 ### Setup application home folder
 Hint: it is common for go application to have modules for binaries in the cmd folder

-In "main.go" write a program that create main package and main function.

-Check the existence of the folder "~/tedfeed", "~/tedfeed/videos", "~/tedfeed/thumbnails" if they don't exists, create them.
+In "main.go" write a program that check the existence of the folder "~/tedfeed", "~/tedfeed/videos", "~/tedfeed/thumbnails" if they don't exists, create them.

 Hint: **user.Current**, **os.Getenv** **os.Stat & os.IsNotExist**, **os.Mkdir**, **os.MkdirAll**